hanami/assets/README.md

 Minification is a process that shrink file size in production, by removing unnecessary spaces and characters.
 The goal of this step, is to have lighter assets to be served faster to the browsers.

-Lotus supports JavaScript and stylesheets minifiers.
+Hanami supports JavaScript and stylesheets minifiers.

 Because this framework relies on external gems for minification, this feature is **turned off by default**.